The goal: Extract CBD and numerous other Cannabinoids/Terpenes. Seems complicated? Sure! But believe it or not, this can be done very simply at home.

 To decarboxylate, fill a quart jar with flower to determine how much you'll need for the Everclear extraction, then pour bud onto a cookie sheet.
 You can crumble the bud up a bit but you don't want it too fine like a powder, then cover it with aluminum foil.
 Bake your Cannabis around 250 degrees F for 25-30 minutes.
 The color of your flower should change from green to light brown, and if not you can bake for another 5-10 minutes but not longer as overdoing it can begin to degrade and destroy your CBD content.
 After this is complete, you can then place decarboxylated bud into your quart sized jar and begin following the steps laid out above for home extraction.

 Once again, this is intended as a way for the DIYer to experiment at home with extracting.
-You can try this and figure out what it costs when doing so versus purchasing CBD Products that are already finished.
+You can try this and figure out what it costs when doing so versus purchasing CBD Products that are already finished, like ours.

 Leave a comment below if you have any questions or have tried it and want to tell us the results!
 Happy Extracting!